mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 One motivation is to better understand my practice as an activist, community worker and educator.
 As a digital media workshop facilitator, what is happening in moments of controlled chaos that I seek to foster?

-As an activist looking for wider empowerment in communities how can I better understand the process of understanding and working with limits to agency.

 New software and contexts to make and play games offer new pedagogical possibilities emerge regularly.
 They should be investigated.

+**Agency**

+As an activist looking for wider empowerment in communities how can I better understand the process of understanding and working with limits to agency.

+Thus RQ3 of this thesis addresses the process of developing agency within a community.

+As a practitioner, while I had a sense of what success felt like in creative media project work, I lacked clear language to communicate this either in the academic or practice based settings.
+Thus, one of my objectives was to be able to better understand the driving forces of my involvement in education aspects of community in terms of the range of training and community projects that I had been involved with.

 ### Research Questions - July 2024